 3 cups toasted walnuts, chopped

 Combine flour, baking powder, baking soda, salt, cinnamon, nutmeg and allspice in a medium bowl; whisk to blend.
 Using electric mixer, beat pumpkin and sugars until blended.
 Gradually beat in eggs, vanilla, oil and ginger.
-Stir in dry ingredients in 4 additions alternately in 3 additions.
+Stir dry ingredients into the pumpkin mixture alternating with buttermilk in three additions.
 Stir in nuts and chips last.

 Fill lined muffin cups 3/4 full with batter; likewise mini loaf pans that have been greased or lined with parchment.

-Bake muffins 30-45 minutes depending on size of cup and whether your oven is convection, until a toothpick comes out clean — though it can be hard to tell with all that chocolate in there!
+Bake muffins at 375 degrees, 30-45 minutes, depending on size of cup and whether your oven is convection, until a toothpick comes out clean — though it can be hard to tell with all that chocolate in there!
 Bake the mini loaves about an hour.
 Cool in pans.

 Upon eating the first muffin I thought I hadn’t put in enough spice to suit, but today they were the perfect combination of tender and moist, with lots of soft dark chocolate not quite melted in, and dreamy flavor, probably just the right amount of spice.
 I wouldn’t mind if they had still less sugar, but I’ll be cautious about changing that ingredient too much and maybe not liking the resulting change in the crumb texture.